ivorscott/Collabvat/README.md

 [https://www.apachefriends.org/index.html](https://www.apachefriends.org/index.html)
 2. Start up MYSQL server, and Apache.
 3. Go to [localhost/phpmyadmin](http://localhost/phpmyadmin)

-        credentials: -u root -p

-4. Create database called *collabvat*
+4. Create database called *collabvat* and select it
 5. Import collabvat.sql
-6. Register a new virtual host in Apache
+6. Register a new virtual host in Apache (I use Mac, but this should be similar on other OS)

         $ vim /Applications/XAMPP/xamppfiles/etc/httpd.conf